BCS Investors Have Opportunity to Lead Barclays PLC Securities Fraud Lawsuit

-LOS ANGELES , Nov.
-17, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Barclays PLC ("Barclays" or the "Company") (NYSE: BCS).
+BENSALEM, Pa., Nov.
+18, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Barclays PLC ("Barclays" or the "Company") (NYSE: BCS).

 Class Period: February 18, 2021 – March 25, 2022